vivian-my/X-Hop/README.md

 ---

 X-HOP extends [MuSiQue](https://github.com/stonybrooknlp/musique) and [HotpotQA](https://hotpotqa.github.io/) from English to French, Russian, Arabic, and Chinese.
 All data instances are multi-parallel.

 <p align="center">
   <img src="assets/Screenshot 2026-09-01 at 12.52.46.png" alt="A two-hop XHop example with evidence in French and English" width="600">
   <br>
-  <sub>An English question answered using context in different languages.</sub>
+  <sub>An English question answered using context in different languages.
+See more cases in: <a href="https://vivian-my.github.io/X-Hop/assets/demo.html"></a></sub>
 </p>

 ## Dataset Statistics